JoJo (album): Promotion

 JoJo promoted the album mainly through live performances.
-JoJo performed "Leave (Get Out)" at the 2004 Kids' Choice Awards and on the television shows On Air with Ryan Seacrest and Top of the Pops.
+JoJo performed "Leave (Get Out)" at the 2004 Teen Choice Awards and on the television shows On Air with Ryan Seacrest and Top of the Pops.
 She performed the song live for Yahoo!
 Music, which was posted on their official website.
 JoJo also performed several songs from the album on Sessions@AOL which was later released as a digital EP.

 Prior to the album's release, JoJo embarked on the Cingular Buddy Bash Tour with pop rock singer Fefe Dobson, hip hop duo Young Gunz and rap metal band Zebrahead.
 The tour stopped at nine malls, beginning at Atlanta's Northlake Mall and ending at South Shore Plaza.
 That year, she was requested by First Lady Laura Bush to perform at the 2004 Christmas in Washington special, broadcast by TNT and hosted by Dr. Phil and his wife Robin McGraw.

 Critical reception

-JoJo received generally mixed reviews from music critics.
-Entertainment Weekly praised the album, stating, "Apparently, the army of urban producers (Soulshock & Karlin, the Underdogs, Mike City) on JoJo's JoJo know how to build a disc brimming with sizzling hooks too.
-The prototype this time?
-Xtina, with her over-the-top melismatic delivery.
-Too bad, since many of these otherwise engagingly gritty R&B tracks, especially the euphoric 'Happy Song,' out-sass recent material by grown-up divas like Monica, Tamia, and even Mary J. Blige.
-Though the 13-year-old's vocal calisthenics quickly grow tiresome, with a few more years under her belt JoJo may yet discover her inner soul singer."
-Slant Magazine gave the album a mixed review, stating, "But while the girl's certainly got pipes, her eponymous debut is as contrived and calculated as the strategic tears in the t-shirt and cap she sports on the album's cover.
-Even the songs JoJo penned herself can't give the disc the personality it so desperately needs; 'Keep On Keepin' On' is a 'personal,' inspirational tune, but it's high-end sneakers and a duplex that JoJo wants, a sad reminder of how success is measured by today's young people—as dictated by hip-hop trends and MTV's Cribs.
-Then again, it's not surprising coming from a girl who got her start on Bill Cosby's Kids Say the Darndest Things.
-It's not the catchy lead single 'Leave (Get Out),' produced by Soulshock and Karlin, or even a cover of SWV's early-90s hit 'Weak' that keeps JoJo afloat, but—despite lyrics like "I'm on a high/Feel like I'm on medication"—the old-school "City Lights" and the minimalist "The Happy Song," which let JoJo's vocals take center stage.
-As long as she surrounds herself with smarter people (and stops rhyming words like "breezy" with "heezy," as she does on the album's opening track), the young up-and-comer could very well be the next Teena Marie.
-But probably not."